project-march/ProjectMarch/docs/doc/m9_packages/march_ble_ipd.rst

 march_ble_ipd
 ==============
+**Author**: Andrew Hutani, MIX

 Overview
 --------
 This package is the implementation of the Bluetooth Input Device used to communicate with the smartwatch app, developed by MIX.
 This implementation **heavily** relies on the implementation from
 `Bluetooth Technology for Linux Developers <https://www.bluetooth.com/bluetooth-resources/bluetooth-for-linux//>`_

 This package implements a BLE Server which is basically copied one to one and altered for the use of receiving integers that correspond to exoModes.
-In addition to that it publishes alive messages to the safety node.

 Initialization
 ---------------